 This gluten free banana bread is super easy to make and can be amended to suit your diet.
 So if you are vegan, swap the eggs for soaked linseeds, chia or psyllium husks.

 Today when I made this banana bread, I used up lots of left over flours.
-So I used a mix of rice, quinoa and soya flour.
+So I used a mix of rice, almond, and chickpea flour.

 - 1 tbsp raw honey/maple syrup / sweet freedom (can replace with Stevia or Xylitol for Candida free) or you can soak a handful of dates and blend them